 1. Start with the beginning balance of your retained earnings

-2. Add your net income for the most recent reporting period
+2. Add your net income from the reporting period

-3. Subtract any dividends paid out of that net income
+3. Subtract any dividends paid out of the net income

 Example of retained earnings calculation